WHEN IS A DEAL NOT NECESSARILY A DEAL: RENEGOTIATION OF EMPLOYMENT AGREEMENTS

 Renegotiation of an employment contract should be done from a position of strength and a willingness to follow through.
 Don’t play this game unless you are prepared.

-Robert A. Adelson, Esq. is a corporate and tax attorney and partner at Engel & Schultz LLP, Boston, Massachusetts.
-He represents C-Level executives and key employees in negotiations over employment terms, retention, equity, relocation and separation.
-Website: executiveemploymentattorney.com Email: email@example.com
+Robert A. Adelson, Esq. is a corporate and tax attorney and partner at Engel & Schultz LLP, Boston, Massachusetts. www.engelschultz.com He represents executives in negotiations over employment terms, retention, equity, relocation and email@example.com

 Laurence J. Stybel is co-founder of Stybel Peabody, a Lincolnshire International Company.www.stybelpeabody.com The firm helps companies manage leadership change when the stakes are high. firstname.lastname@example.org